whalenpt/spida/README.rst

 SPIDA also contains adaptive-step Runge-Kutta numerical propagators for stiff partial-differential-equations (PDEs).
 These are the same methods as implemented for the python package `rkstiff <https://github.com/whalenpt/rkstiff>`_.
+These are the same methods as implemented for the python package rkstiff_.
 Two types of numerical methods are available, integrating factor methods (IF), and exponential time-differencing (ETD).
 In particular, the solvers provided are